Cale-b/credit-risk-classification/README.md

 Looking at these scores we are able to tell that the model had a farely easy and accurate time determining which loans were healthy it had a harder time determining which loans were high-risk always having a 10% or more difference betweeen the 2.
-I wouldnt recommend the model in its current state for the company to use, while the overall accuracy is great at 99% a few parameters can be added and some aspcets of the model can be changed to get teh percision, recall and f-1 score up for high-risk loans.
+I wouldnt recommend the model in its current state for the company to use, while the overall accuracy is great at 99% a few parameters can be added and some aspcets of the model can be changed to get the percision, recall and f-1 score up for high-risk loans.
 These are the types of loans that banks would lose money on so the accuracy needs to be higher to recommend it be used.